chp-legacy/chainpoint-node/README.md

 Chainpoint Node is run as a `docker-compose` application. `docker-compose` is a tool for running multiple Docker containers as an orchestrated application suite.

-`docker-compose` allows distribution of binary images that can run anywhere that Docker can run.
+Docker and `docker-compose` allow distribution of binary images that can run anywhere that Docker can run.
 This ensures that everyone, regardless of platform, is running the same code.